 9-1-1 Emergency: 9-1-1 Emergency?

-Brandon: Yes, I’m in the middle of the field … A scaper just pruching guys over ..right here, goin’ towards Abilene, on both sides.
+Brandon: Yes, I’m in the middle of the field … (inaudible – possible: pushed some guys over or pushed some cars over) right here, goin’ towards Abilene, on both sides.
 My truck ran out of gas… there’s one car here… (inaudible) got chased through woods.
 Please hurry.

 9-1-1 Emergency: Ok.
 Now.
 Run that by me…..?